Ellis scores twice to lead Predators past Coyotes 3-1

 The goal was Arvidsson's 27th of the season.
 Arvidsson has goals in three consecutive games and at least one point in his last five.

+''I think both clubs, there was not much going on.
+Both teams were pretty tight, a tight-checking game,'' Arizona coach Dave Tippett said. ''They got a break on their first goal and we were chasing them from there.''

-From the left point, Smith sent a pass to Ellis above the left faceoff circle where he beat Smith with a one-timer high to the glove side.
+Ellis doubled the Nashville lead at 16:44 of the second.
+From the right point, Smith sent a pass to Ellis above the left faceoff circle where he beat Smith with a one-timer high to the glove side.

+Ellis also made it 3-0 at 6:35 of the third.
 Craig Smith carried the puck into the Arizona zone and from near the right boards found Ellis at the right point, where he fired another one-timer by Mike Smith.
 Ellis has 14 goals and 34 points this season, establishing a career best for the defenseman.

 Ekman-Larsson's power-play goal at 16:05 of the third ended Rinne's shutout bid, but Nashville improved to 24-1-5 when leading after two periods.

+''We have not been playing with a lot of confidence,'' Ekman-Larsson said. ''It is hard to score goals in this league and when you do not have the confidence with the puck and you do not shoot the puck, you are not going to score and that has been the case the last two games.
+But it was good to at least get one.''

-NOTES: With the two assists, Smith now has 201 NHL points. ...
+NOTES: Smith has 201 career points. ...
 Nashville has defeated the Coyotes six consecutive times at home. ...
-After spending all season to date in the AHL, Arizona D Zbynek Michalek appeared in his first NHL game of the season. ...
+After spending all season in the AHL, Arizona D Zbynek Michalek appeared in his first NHL game of 2016-17. ...
 The Coyotes are 5-12-0 against Central Division teams this season.

 UP NEXT